CORNET 2.0: A Co-Simulation Middleware for Robot Networks: Related Work

 In this section, we provide a summary of existing joint robot-network simulators.
 Due to their popularity, most frameworks in literature like FlyNetSim\cite{baidya2018flynetsim}, CUSCUS\cite{zema2018cuscus}, AVENS\cite{marconato2017avens}, and CORNET 1.0\cite{acharya2020cornet}, focus on UAV-centric applications.
 These frameworks are designed for a specific application and do not translate appropriately to other robotic applications.
 For example, FlyNetSim and CORNET use dronekit-python and MAVROS, respectively, for control messages and are application-specific implementations.
 Moreover, in CUSCUS and AVENS, only the UAV positions are only accounted for and they do not capture the target application’s network traffic.

 On the other hand, some frameworks like RoboNetSim\cite{kudelski2013robonetsim} and RosNetSim\cite{calvo2021ros} are designed with general-purpose robotics in mind.
 RoboNetSim integrates ARGoS with NS2 and provides a synchronization mechanism bridging the physics and network simulators’ continuous-time and discrete-event natures.
 However, it lacks a proper packet capture mechanism for target applications.
 Another notable framework RosNetSim addresses many of the above mentioned drawbacks.
 ROSNETSIM is built on ROS framework and provides a tunable simulation description agnostic to both network and physics simulator.
 It extracts geometrical information from the physics simulator to be utilized by the network simulator, which is a useful capability.
-Unavoidably, the framework is tightly coupled with the ROS framework, and geometric information implementation built using Gazebo plugins, and network side implementations must be explicitly implemented.
+Unavoidably, the framework is tightly coupled with the ROS framework, and network side implementations must be explicitly implemented.
 A brief comparison is provided in Table \ref{tab:table1}.